 - Nausea, vomiting, diarrhea

-- Pain, swelling, or redness where the shot is given
+- Pain, swelling, itching, burning, redness, or a lump under your skin where the shot is given

 If you notice other side effects that you think are caused by this medicine, tell your doctor